 Spend 1,500 hours working on Agile teams or using Agile Methodologies.
 (These hours are in addition to the 2,000 hours of general project management experience you must earn.)

 Earn 21 contact hours of training in Agile practices.
 Make sure you choose a PMI-approved training provider to help you fulfill these requirements.

-Once you have earned your PMI-ACP, there’s still more work to be done.
-You must renew your certification every three years, with the clock starting the day you receive your certification.
-To maintain your PMI-ACP, you must earn 30 professional development units (PDUs) focused on Agile topics within the three year period.
+Once you have earned the PMI-ACP certification, there’s still more work to be done.
+You must renew your certification every three years.
+To maintain your PMI-ACP credential, you must earn 30 Professional Development Units (PDUs) focused on Agile topics within the three year period.
 Once the three years is up, you start the cycle over again.
 Because Agile and Scrum are so interconnected, it’s wise to find a training provider that offers thorough courses on both.

 When it comes to Agile vs. Scrum, you now have a better understanding of what each term actually means and how they relate.
-Earning your PMI-ACP is a wise step to take if you want to further your career as a project manager.
+Earning the PMI-ACP certification is a wise step to take if you want to further your career as a project manager.